 - There are many more children identified as scholars, reflecting increased access to education and changing legislation.

-- Although this requires a closer look, there appear to be many more women listing occupations.
-Potential explanations might be economic challenges, changing social norms or impacts of modernisation on the workload within their own households.
+- There are many more women listing occupations.
+Potential explanations might be the loss of income from children due to changes in education legislation, increasing economic pressures in the agricultural sector, changing social norms or impacts of modernisation on the workload within their own households.

 - There are more transport workers for roads and railways (platelayers).